KDE/plasma-phonebook/README.md

 # Building

-plasma-phonebook depends on Qt 5 and a few KDE Frameworks:
+plasma-phonebook depends on Qt6 and a few KDE Frameworks:
   - KCoreAddons
   - Kirigami
   - KPeople
   - KContacts
+  - KI18n
-  - KPeopleVCard
+  - Kirigami Addons

 If your distribution does not provide a recent enough version you can use [kdesrc-build](https://community.kde.org/Get_Involved/development#Set_up_kdesrc-build) to build plasma-phonebook and with all dependencies.